-Your vehicle has anchor brackets for securing the top strap of a child rstraint system.

-For instructions about how to use the anchor bracket, see "Using a top strap" in this seciton.
+Your vehicle has anchor brackets for securing the top strap of a child restraint system.
+For instructions about how to use the anchor bracket, see "Using a top strap" on page 91.

 -Types of child restraint system

 Child restraint systems are classified into the following 3 types depending on the child's age and size.